richsnyder/yamss/doc/manual.md

 :   Number of vertices in an element.

 $\left\{q\right\}$
 :   Generalized coordinate vector.
-An $M$-dimensional vector.
+An $m$-dimensional vector.

 $\left\{x\right\}$
 :   Coordinates of the vibrational degrees of freedom.
-An $N$-dimensional
+An $n$-dimensional
     vector.

 ${\left[\Phi\right]}$
 :   Mode shapes.
-An $M\times N$ matrix.
+An $m\times n$ matrix.

 ${\left[\Psi\right]}$
 :   Eigenvectors of the vibrational system.